gradie42/Portfolio/Documentation.md

   - 4 : delete a word
   - 5 : quit

-For the first the program will ask you to write a word in french or english and then it will ask you to write the translation for the word.
+For the first the program will ask you to write a word in french or english and then it will ask you to write the translation.

 Secondly, the program will ask you a word in english or french and and then it will ask you to write the translation for the word.
-If it correct,
+If your respond it's correct, the program will add 1 point to the word.
+If it is not correct you will have the display of the sentance " Incorrect.
+The correct answer was : {correct_answer}"

 ## Some things, I need to ameliorate in this program :